The Dog: Chinese Zodiac Personality & 2026 Forecast

 Health & Wellness

 The Dog's Yang Earth element governs the stomach, spleen, and muscular system in traditional Chinese medicine.
 Dog natives should prioritize digestive health, stress management, and regular physical activity — their tendency toward worry and anxious vigilance can deplete stomach qi, manifesting as digestive discomfort, tension headaches, or chronic fatigue.
-In the 2026 Fire Snake year, the nourishing Fire-Earth dynamic supports overall physical wellbeing, though the Dog's propensity for anxiety may intensify during periods of uncertainty.
+In the 2026 Fire Horse year, the nourishing Fire-Earth dynamic supports overall physical wellbeing, though the Dog's propensity for anxiety may intensify during periods of high activity.
 Grounding physical practices — hiking, gardening, weight training, or martial arts — help discharge nervous energy and reinforce the Dog's Earth element stability.
 Regular meals of warm, nourishing foods, limiting sugar and processed items, and incorporating chamomile or ginger tea support digestive equilibrium.
 Most importantly, Dogs benefit from structured relaxation practices that interrupt their habitual worry cycles and restore emotional balance.

 Frequently Asked Questions